Kitchen Extension Builders in Balham (SW12)

 Frequently Asked Questions

-How much does a Balham kitchen extension cost?
+- How much does a Balham kitchen extension cost?

-Is the Heaver Estate conservation area going to affect my project?
+- Is the Heaver Estate conservation area going to affect my project?

-Only if your property is within the boundary.
-The Heaver Estate conservation area covers a defined cluster of streets around Balham Park Road — most Balham streets are outside it.
+- Only if your property is within the boundary.
+The Heaver Estate conservation area covers a defined cluster of streets around Balham Park Road, and most Balham streets are outside it.
 We check the conservation area boundary on the Wandsworth planning portal before quoting any exterior work.
 Within the conservation area, exterior changes (window replacement, render colour, front door style, dormers) need sympathetic design and Wandsworth can act on retrospective unauthorised changes.
 Rear extensions are usually fine because they're not visible from the street.

-Why hire All Well for a Balham kitchen extension?
+- Why hire All Well for a Balham kitchen extension?

 Get a Free Quote for Your Balham Kitchen Extensions